 - Look at Harriet Peck Taylor work learning about her love of bright colour and wildlife.
-Learn about her work through reading one her picture books such as 'Coyote Places the Stars' - · Create an animal design. - Draw their design onto a piece of fabric and trace over it using PVA glue - · Use acrylic paint to colour their fabric. - Learn about Primary colours and start to mix paint to create them.
+Learn about her work through reading one her picture books such as 'Coyote Places the Stars' - Create an animal design. - Draw their design onto a piece of fabric and trace over it using PVA glue - Use acrylic paint to colour their fabric.